 You are eligible based on qualifying clinical criteria of a chronic condition as determined and provided by your physician.
-Please see your Over-the-counter (OTC) drugs and supplies benefit also found in this chart for additional information.
+Please see Over-the-counter (OTC) drugs and supplies also in this chart for additional information on your OTC benefit.

 Supervised Exercise Therapy (SET)